mrtazz/unwiredcouch.com/content/reading/outlining-your-novel.md

 ---
-title: Outlining your Novel: Map Your Way to Success
+title: "Outlining your Novel: Map Your Way to Success"
 author: K. M. Weiland
 date: 2020-10-13
 ---